My Guide To Stockpicking in the junior mining universe

 - its story isn't known by the public, only with a very limited group of determined insiders/shareholders.

 Sometimes a combination of these factors can coexist as well.
 My research and analysis focuses predominantly on the first three factors, and especially the third one: positive catalysts playing out soon.
 After years of stock analysis in a downtrend, I found this focus to be the most rewarding with the most asymmetric risk/reward ratio.
 With soft commodity sentiment and uncertain economic developments for BRICS etc, it is risky to bet on long term stories with a 1-2 year horizon.
-My portfolio does contain a few of those long term stories, but these stocks have a strong and viable case, and have already proven their relative immunity for downtrending commodity prices/market sentiment, and have no trouble raising cash to continue advancing their projects.
+My own portfolio does contain a few of those long term stories, but these stocks have a strong and viable case, and have already proven their relative immunity for downtrending commodity prices/market sentiment, and have no trouble raising cash to continue advancing their projects.

 The commodity and its price are very determining for the well-being of a junior mining company, next to market sentiment.
 Whether a company is searching for precious metals, uranium, rare earths, lithium or base metals, means the world for profitability, commodity pricing risks (supply/demand trends, free market or not), project risks like metallurgy, permitting, location, difficulty in finding solid deposits, finding financiers for exploration, economic studies or project financing, jurisdictions, mining risks etcetc.
+I will expand this chapter later on.
 Next up, I'll provide some information on one example of commodities: gold, the most illustrous of them all, maintaining a high value as long as it has been used by civilisations on earth.
 You can find more information on other metals in the Analysis menu.